 4.4.
 Feed rate

-Feed rate is essentially influence the quality of extruded products in addition to smooth functioning of the machine.
+Feed rate is essentially influencing the quality of extruded products in addition to smooth functioning of the machine.
 The screw element types, screw speed, feeding element and feed moisture influence the rate of feed in the extruder.
-The pressure development in the barrel, residence time, torque and dough temperature depends on the rate of feeding.
+The pressure development in the barrel, residence time, torque and dough temperature depend on the rate of feeding.
 The expansion index and sectional expansion index increase with the increase in feed rate up to certain limit and the further increase in feed rate adversely affects these important attributes.
 On the other hand, the specific length of the product increases with the increase in feed rate.
 The feed rate or throughput directly affects the capacity of the machine.
 However, like other similar machines, its operation is trouble free if operated within the range of rated capacity.
 Few of the observations made by researchers are; expansion ratio of extrudates depends on its degree of gelatinization which was found to be decreased with the increase of feed rate.
 WAI and WSI of the products have also been observed to be influenced with the feed rate, lower the feed rate, these indices were lower (Chinnaswamy and Bhattacharya, 1983).
 Ding et al. (2006) reported the combined effect of feed rate with the feed moisture level.
 Increased feed rate with lower feed moisture increased the hardness of the product significantly and its magnitude was comparatively less with higher feed moisture levels.
 Balasubramanian et al. (2012) reported that the feed rate and screw speed invariably affected the firmness of the product during preparation of millet and soy blended extrudates.
 The feed rate did affect the hardness of extrudates which increased with the increase in feed rate and the corresponding density was also noted to be higher.

 4.5.
 Die configuration